Voltage Transformer (Three-Phase)

 Dependencies

-To use this parameter, set the parameter Magnetization inductance parameterized by to the value of Magnetic flux density versus magnetic field strength characteristic with hysteresis
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 |